 Traveling without reserving a flight or hotel room in advance could end up being more expensive than having everything pre-booked.
 However, depending on the season, there are last minute flight and hotel deals that spontaneous travelers can take advantage off.

-When Ben and I spontaneously decided to fly from Chicago to Cancun, our tickets definitely weren’t the cheapest.
+When we spontaneously decided to fly from Chicago to Cancun, our tickets definitely weren’t the cheapest.
 However, going to the airport and purchasing a one-way ticket to a random destination was totally worth it and we wouldn’t change that experience for anything.
 The opportunity to learn about a country’s culture by not reading about it but by actually living it, is priceless.

 The Golden Question: Should you purchase a return ticket?
 If you don’t know where you are headed or for how long you are going to stay, we recommend you buy a one-way ticket.
 You can always book a return flight later, when you have a better idea of when and where you’ll be leaving from.
 However, one important thing to keep mind is that some countries might not let you in if you can’t show proof of onward travel.
 Check out how Wandering Earl solved his issues of not having a return ticket.